Iceland–Russia relations: 1991–present

 During the 4th International Arctic Forum in Arkhangelsk in March 2017, then Icelandic President Guðni Th.
 Jóhannesson met with Russian president Vladimir Putin.
 The two met again during the 5th International Arctic Forum in St. Petersburg on April 10, 2019.

 Towards the end of March 2018, Iceland suspended high-level bilateral dialogue with Russian authorities.
 As a result, leaders of Iceland did not attend the 2018 World Cup in Russia.
-This was due to the Poisoning of Sergei Skripal in Salisbury, England.
+This was due to the poisoning of Sergei Skripal in Salisbury, England.
 In a statement on their website, Icelandic officials stated that the Russian response to the attack was "severely lacking" and did not showcase as to how a nerve agent produced in Russia came to be used against civilians in the United Kingdom.
 Unlike other countries who took action against Russia in response to the incident, Russia did not respond to Iceland's approach.

 After the start of the Russian invasion of Ukraine on February 24, 2022, Iceland joined the European Union in sanctions on Russia, and was added by Russia onto its "unfriendly countries list".

 Trade

-In 2003 Russian-Icelandic trade was $US 89.7 million.
-Export from Iceland to Russia was $US 13.8 million.
-Import were $US 75.9 million.
+In 2003 Russian-Icelandic trade was US$89.7 million.
+Export from Iceland to Russia was US$13.8 million, while import was $US75.9 million.
 Russia used to be the 9th largest exporter to Iceland.
-Exports consisted of raw materials: oil products (62,3%), aluminium (27%).
-Iceland used to export ships and vessels (25,1%), sea products (23,3%), textiles and garment (14,9%), chemical fertilizers (10,8%), and industrial equipment (9,5%).
+Exports consisted of raw materials: oil products (62.3%), aluminium (27%).
+Iceland used to export ships and vessels (25.1%), sea products (23.3%), textiles and garment (14.9%), chemical fertilizers (10.8%), and industrial equipment (9.5%).